Broadwey

 Broadwey /ˈbrɔːdweɪ/ was a former village in the northern suburbs of Weymouth, Dorset, England.
 It lies on the B3159 road.
 In 2001, Broadwey and Upwey ward had a population of 4,349.
 St Nicholas' Church serves the suburb, as did Broadwey Methodist Church until 2021.

+Politics

+Broadwey is part of the South Dorset parliamentary constituency.

+Broadwey is part of the Upwey and Broadwey ward for elections to Dorset Council.

+In 1931 the civil parish called "Broadway" had a population of 960.
+On 1 April 1933 the parish was abolished and merged with Weymouth and Bincombe.